 Geothermal energy is energy from the earth.
-Geothermal energy is used to produce heat or cold and / or to produce electricity.
-It is a renewable, local and environmentally friendly energy that combines energy performance and economy.
+Geothermal energy is used to produce heat or cold and to generate electricity.
+It is a renewable energy, local and respectful of the environment, combining energy performance and economy.

-With almost 70 years of experience in underground exploitation and more than 600 wells, Storengy brings its state-of-the-art industrial expertise to the development of high- and low-temperature geothermal sites.
-From catchment studies to subsurface operation, we support our partners in their geothermal projects, whether for district heating networks or power generation.
+Within the ENGIE Group, Storengy is a major player in the development of geothermal energy, in association with other Group subsidiaries and partners.
+With nearly 70 years of subsoil development and a fleet of 600 wells, Storengy has real industrial experience in the development of high and low temperature geothermal sites.
+From basin studies to subsoil operation, we support our partners in their geothermal projects, district heating networks or electricity production.

-“Storengy aims to become a leader in geothermal energy by 2030.”
+“By 2030, Storengy's goal is to become a leader in geothermal energy.”

-THE THREE MAIN PILLARS OF GEOTHERMAL ENERGY AT STORENGY
+THE 3 MAIN SEGMENTS OF GEOTHERMAL ENERGY AT STORENGY

 Geothermal energy for buildings and eco-districts

-Found at depths of up to a few dozen metres, very low-energy geothermal energy can be used to heat small facilities using heat pumps.
+Present up to a few tens of meters deep, extremely low energy geothermal energy can be used to heat small installations using heat pumps.
 The production is said to be decentralised because it is concentrated on a specific location: a building or an eco-district for example.
-This type of geothermal energy is available everywhere, regardless of the local geography.
+This type of geothermal energy is available everywhere, whatever the local geography.

-This type of production is called deep geothermal energy, because energy is drawn from depths of between 2,000 and 3,000 metres at a temperature above 150° C. Deep geothermal energy transforms underground heat into power, which is therefore renewable.
-This type of geothermal energy can be found in geologically active environments.
+This type of production is called deep geothermal energy because the energy is drawn from depths of between 2,000 meters and 3,000 meters at a temperature of over 150 degrees.
+Deep geothermal energy makes it possible to transform the heat from underground into electricity.
+It is then said that this electricity produced is renewable.
+This type of geothermal energy is found in geologically active environments.